Airdrie and Coatbridge Tramways

 History

-The system was well used, and was to lead a relatively uneventful life, the only change of note being its transfer to the Scottish General Transport Company on the 24th September 1913, a company which was expressly set up by the BETCo to manage its tramway undertakings in Scotland, namely, the A&CT, Rothesay Tramways and Greenock and Port Glasgow Tramways.
+The system was well used, and was to lead a relatively uneventful life, the only change of note being its transfer to the Scottish General Transport Company on the 24th September 1913, a company which was expressly set up by the BETCo to manage its tramway and embryonic omnibus undertakings in Scotland, namely, the A&CT, Rothesay Tramways, and Greenock and Port Glasgow Tramways.
+From this moment on, the A&CTCo's experimental omnibus services, which it had first introduced in November 1911 using vehicles borrowed from the G&PGTCo, were handed over to the SGTCo, which initially used yet another BETCo subsidiary — the British Automobile Traction Company — to manage them.

-The last tram service on the former A&CT — operated by the GCT — ran in the early hours of Sunday morning, the 4th November 1956.
+The last tram service over the old A&CTCo system — operated by the GCT — ran in the early hours of Sunday morning, the 4th November 1956.

 Uniforms